cablej/ChangeKit/README.md

 Parameters:

 * amount - amount to send.
 Changetip will parse this, so it can be in any form.
-* message - A message to include with the tip.
+* (optional) message - A message to include with the tip.
+Will default to no message if none is provided.

 ```
 ChangeKit.sharedInstance.createTipURL("$1", message: "Don't spend it all in one place!") { (response) -> Void in